 A review of Natural Heritage data through the NRIS was conducted, as well as tract specific requests for wildlife concerns were made to the Montana FWP.
 Montana FWP did not provide any site specific comments regarding wildlife.
-There were two animal species of concern and no potential species of concern noted on the NRIS survey.
+There were three animal species of concern identified on the NRIS survey.